semrimaster-creator/nuclear-decay-monte-carlo/README.md

 `monte_carlo_decay_v2.py` extends the original script in three ways:

 1. **Real isotope presets** — Am-241 (alpha), Cs-137 (beta), Co-60 and I-131
-   (beta+gamma), each with an actual half-life and characteristic emitted energy in MeV (see `ISOTOPE_PRESETS` in the code), instead of an abstract, unitless half-life.
+   (beta+gamma), each with an actual half-life and a per-decay *deposited* energy in MeV — mean beta plus branching-ratio-weighted gammas, neutrino excluded (see `ISOTOPE_PRESETS` in the code), instead of an abstract, unitless half-life.
 2. **Ensemble statistics and cumulative energy** — the ensemble simulation now reports the standard deviation of N(t) alongside the mean, plotted